 Those wishing to serve as Eucharistic Ministers must be fully initiated Roman Catholics (i.e.: have received the Sacrament of Confirmation), be of age 16 or older, and have a willingness to be of service to the Parish family.
 If married, their marriage must be recognized by the Church.

 Approval by the Pastor is the first step in the process.
-When you complete your application (see form link below), you will asked to provide some background information about yourself and an explanation of why you feel called to serve in this ministry.
+When you complete your application (see form link below), you will be asked to provide some background information about yourself and an explanation of why you feel called to serve in this ministry.
 This information will be given to the Pastor for approval.

 When approved, you then need to attend both local and diocesan training.
 Diocesan Training is a one-day workshop, given by the Diocesan Office of Liturgy, and is required before a mandate to serve in this ministry is issued.
 Diocesan training is hosted by local parishes and is often held at Holy Family.
 The training usually takes place on a Saturday morning and is approximately 3 hours long.
 The Parish training is usually held in conjunction with the Diocesan training sessions at Holy Family.
 You may attend Diocesan training at another parish, but you must make special arrangements for your local training at Holy Family if you do so.
-Local training at Holy Family includes distribution of a detailed written description of our procedure for distribution of Holy Communion at Mass, and instruction on when to come in, where to go first, how to sign up for a position, where the positions are, when and how to approach the altar, where to stand on the altar, how to distribute Communion, what to do if there is a problem, and what to do after you are finished.
+Local training at Holy Family includes a detailed written description of our procedure for distribution of Holy Communion at Mass and instruction on when to come in, where to go first, how to sign up for a position, where the positions are, when and how to approach the altar, where to stand on the altar, how to distribute Communion, what to do if there is a problem, and what to do after you are finished.
 There is also a dress code.

 EMHCs and EMHCs to the Sick and Homebound are required to take the Diocese’s online Safe Environment testing, available on the Diocesan website, and complete a testing and Diocese’s Fingerprinting procedure with accompanying FBI background check.